 Germany has, therefore, promoted the introduction of organic farming with public funds since 1989.
 Up to 1992, organic farming had been promoted by a variant of the EU extensification scheme that banned the use of synthetically produced chemical fertilisers and pesticides on the entire farm.
 In addition, animal husbandry had to adhere to basic rules of organic farming.

 Since 1994, the introduction and maintenance of organic farming has been supported under the Länder programmes for rural development (RDPs).
 This support is currently based on Regulation (EU) No 1305/2013 of the European Parliament and of the Council of 17 December 2013 on support for rural development by the European Agricultural Fund for Rural Development (EAFRD) (Art.
-29 of Regulation (EU) No 1305/2013) and the Delegated Regulation (EU) No 807/2014 as amended.
+29 of Regulation (EU) No 1305/2013), on Delegated Regulation (EU) No 807/2014 Implementing Regulation (EU) No 808/2014 and on Implementing Regulation (EU) 2016/669 as amended.
 The requirements laid down in these Regulations are relevant for the structuring of this support in the EU programming period from 2014 onwards.
 The co-financing of measures with EU funds is also based on these Regulations.

 The Act on a Joint Task for the Improvement of Agricultural Structure and Coastal Protection (GAK Act – GAKG) forms the national legal basis for support under the joint task, i.e. for the financial participation of the federal government in support measures.
-Under the GAK framework plan, the support for organic farming is laid down in the aid section on "market-adapted and site-adapted land management" (group of measures B).
-It is implemented by way of support guidelines at Land level under the responsibility of the Länder for the implementation of GAK measures.
+Under the GAK framework plan, the support for organic farming is laid down in the section on "market-adapted and site-adapted land management" (under group B).
+It is implemented via support guidelines at Land level, due to the responsibility of the Länder for the implementation of GAK measures.